onqtam/headjack/docs/why/100_1k_10k_words.md

 Game of Life 2.0
 The Greatest Justification/Story Ever Told
 The Consciousness Guide to the Galaxy
+The Hitchhikers Guide to the System
+The Blueprint
+Attention is all you have
+Normativity
 Multi Scale Competency Architecture
 Thermodynamic Integration/Optimization
 The [Collective] Thermodynamic Imperative
     integrate/synergize/cooperate or suffer/die
 HumanityOS
+Justified Relevance
+    the self-legitimizing justification memeplex Greater Than 1
-Greater Than 1 - Peter Thiel gave us from 0 to 1, this is the apex meme with an R-naught greater than 1
-    this is what you'll do to at least 1 of your friends after you're done reading this - opened eyes from clockwork orange
+    [0 to 1]() is not enough if you want to go viral - you need an R-naught greater than 1 this is what you'll do to at least 1 of your friends after you're done reading this - opened eyes from clockwork orange

 mention the business plan search space for a 500-page book(s) from the book the origin of wealth